Collective Enfranchisement Process: Step by Step Guide

 The six month period & negotiations

-You served the Notice – the freeholder has two months to respond and serve a Landlord’s Counter Notice.
-They will usually send their own surveyor to assess how much the freehold’s worth.
-And then they will serve their Counter Notice.
+You served the Notice – the freeholder has two months to respond with what is formally known as the landlord’s counter notice.
+This counter notice is a formal response that either admits, denies, or proposes terms regarding the collective enfranchisement process.
+The freeholder will usually send their own surveyor to assess how much the freehold’s worth before serving their counter notice.
 A new clock starts ticking.

 Both sides have two months to (1) exchange information & start negotiations; (2) try to reach an agreement.
+During these negotiations and any tribunal proceedings, certain costs payable by leaseholders may include the landlord’s legal and valuation expenses.
 Didn’t reach an agreement?

 Both sides have four months to (1) continue negotiating; (2) try to reach an agreement; (3) apply to the First-Tier Tribunal (FTT).